martinkra/CSharpGuidelines/Src/Guidelines/2400_LayoutGuidelines.md

 - Keep the length of each line under 130 characters.

-- Use an indentation of 4 whitespaces, and don't use tabs
+- ~~Use an indentation of 4 whitespaces, and don't use tabs~~
+- Use tabs, not whitespaces, configure tab size to 4.

 - Keep one whitespace between keywords like `if` and the expression, but don't add whitespaces after `(` and before `)` such as: `if (condition == null)`.